 This artificial tree towers at 83 feet tall and is decorated with over 1000 ornaments and thousands more of energy efficient LED lights.
 Although Christmas will be a quiet affair in 2020, do stop by the square (adjacent to Macy’s) to see San Francisco’s most famous Christmas Tree.

-The other place to find bright Christmas lights in San Francisco is none other than the famous Fairmont Hotel in Nob Hill, whose lobby comes alive with the huge tree all decked up in finery as well as the giant Gingerbread House.
+The other place to find the best Christmas lights in San Francisco is none other than the famous Fairmont Hotel in Nob Hill, whose lobby comes alive with the huge tree all decked up in finery as well as the giant Gingerbread House.
 Both attractions are open to the public for 2021.

 In 2021, the 2 storeyed Gingerbread House is also open for indoor dining reservations if you have enough moolah to spare (yes you read that right!).
 If you don’t have $$$ to drop on that kind of fancy dining, the 23 foot Christmas Tree is always up in the lobby to spread some holiday cheer.
 Since the lobby gets really crowded during weekends, try dropping by during a weekday with your mask on!